Last Updated: May 2026 | Author: Robert

 If the federal government rejects your application, local non-profits and e-waste recycling networks are your best alternative for securing a free computer.

 Explore the NGO Network: If you were rejected for federal aid, shift your strategy.
-We have compiled a thoroughly researched list of organizations that bypass the government completely.
-Read our dedicated guide on the 5 Non-Profit Organizations That Offer Free Laptops for Low-Income Families.
+Read our dedicated guide on the 5 Non-Profit Organizations That Offer Free Laptops for Low-Income Families and our breakdown on the Best Ways to Get Recycled Laptops for Free.

-Frequently Asked Questions (The “What Ifs”)
+Frequently Asked Questions (FAQs)

 Q1: Will the government give me an Apple MacBook or a high-end gaming laptop?